-Notwithstanding any provision of the Plan or a Grant Agreement to the contrary, shares of Common Stock that are exchanged by a Participant or withheld by the Company as full or partial payment in connection with any Stock Option or Stock Appreciation Right under the Plan, as well as any shares of Common Stock exchanged by a Participant or withheld by the Company or any Subsidiary Corporation to satisfy the tax withholding obligations related to any Award, shall not be available for subsequent Awards under the Plan, and notwithstanding that a Stock Appreciation Right may be settled by the delivery of a net number of shares of Common Stock, the full number of shares of Common Stock underlying such Stock Appreciation Right shall not be available for subsequent Awards under the Plan.
-Further, the payment of Dividend Equivalent Rights in cash shall not be counted against the shares of Common Stock available for issuance under the Plan.
+Notwithstanding any provision of the Plan or a Grant Agreement to the contrary, shares of Common Stock that are exchanged by a Participant or withheld by the Company as full or partial payment in connection with any Stock Option or Stock Appreciation Right under the Plan, as well as any shares of Common Stock exchanged by a Participant or withheld by the Company or any Subsidiary Corporation to satisfy the tax withholding obligations related to any Award, shall not be available for subsequent Awards under the Plan, and notwithstanding that a Stock Appreciation Right may be settled by the delivery of a net number of shares of Common Stock, the full number of shares of Common Stock underlying such Stock Appreciation Right shall not be available for issuance under the Plan.
 Notwithstanding the provisions of this Section 11(b), no shares of Common Stock may again be optioned, granted or awarded if such action would cause an Incentive Stock Option to fail to qualify as an incentive stock option under Section 422 of the Code.

-c.
 Acquisitions.
-In connection with the acquisition of any business by the Company or any of its subsidiaries or Affiliates, any outstanding grants or awards of options, restricted stock or other equity-based compensation pertaining to such business may be assumed or replaced by Awards under the Plan ("Substitute Awards") upon such terms and conditions as the Committee determines appropriate, notwithstanding limitations on Awards in the Plan, including granting of Stock Options or Stock Appreciation Rights with an exercise price below Fair Market Value at the date of the replacement grant.
+In connection with the acquisition of any business by the Company or any of its subsidiaries or С. Affiliates, any outstanding grants or awards of options, restricted stock or other equity-based compensation pertaining to such business may be assumed or replaced by Awards under the Plan ("Substitute Awards") upon such terms and conditions as the Committee determines appropriate, notwithstanding limitations on Awards in the Plan, including granting of Stock Options or Stock Appreciation Rights with an exercise price below Fair Market Value at the date of the replacement grant.
 Substitute Awards shall not reduce the shares of Common Stock authorized for grant under Section 11(a) and shares of Common Stock subject to such Substitute Awards shall not be added to the shares of Common Stock available for awards under the Plan as provided in Section 11(b).
 Additionally, in the event that a company acquired by the Company or any subsidiary or Affiliate or with which the Company or any subsidiary or Affiliate combines, has shares available under a pre-existing plan approved by its shareholders and not adopted in contemplation of such acquisition or combination, the shares available for grant pursuant to the terms of such pre-existing plan (as adjusted, to the extent appropriate, using the exchange ratio or other adjustment or valuation ratio or formula used in such acquisition or combination to acquisition or combination) may be used for Awards under the Plan; provided that such Awards shall not be granted after the date awards could have been made under the terms of the pre-existing plan and shall be made only to individuals who were not employed by or providing services to the Company or its subsidiaries or Affiliates immediately prior to such acquisition or combination.